 If the issue is more complicated, such as moving to a new town, discuss your child's concerns and try to ease any fears.
 If you're concerned, talk to your doctor.

 In rare cases, basic stress relievers aren't enough to stop bruxism.
 If your child has trouble sleeping or is acting differently than usual, your dentist or doctor may suggest further evaluation.
-This can help determine the cause of the stress and an appropriate course of treatment.
+This can help find the cause of the stress and a proper course of treatment.

 How Long Does Bruxism Last?